theapsgroup/steampipe-plugin-freshservice/docs/tables/freshservice_announcement.md

 # Table: freshservice_announcement

-Obtain information about the Announcements sent to Requesters from Agents.
+Obtain information about Announcements from the FreshService instance.

 ## Examples